vidishsirdesai/projects/README.md

 Assuming that the presence of the value "2" in the column `suattempted` is a typo, all the rows in the column `suattempted` whereever there was a "2" present is changed to "1".

 ### Undefined and redundant columns
 There is no description available for the feature `lastflag` in the column profile.
-Hence it has been dropped from the list of columns.
+Hence it is dropped from the DataFrame.

 Also, the column `numoutboundcmds` has all zeros.
-This column can also be dropped from the list of columns.
+This column can also be dropped from the DataFrame.

 ### Final shape of the data after all the above changes
 ```